 The popularity of futures bets means that Pennsylvania players are likely to see a full menu of these options as well.
-Expect everything from the Super Bowl and World Series to the Cricket World Cup and Australian Rules Football.
+Expect everything from the Super Bowl and the World Series, to the Cricket World Cup and Australian rules football.

 Parx Casino retail sportsbook details

 According to management’s statements to the PGCB, the casino will host the temporary sportsbook in its 360 Lounge on the gaming floor.
-The permanent sportsbook is already under construction and should be ready in Q2 2019.
+The permanent sportsbook is already under construction and should be ready in 2019’s second quarter.